qwertyforce/anti_sus/automatic_image_mining.md

 ```python
 gmm.score_samples(features)
 ```
-This is the histogram of scores of training(clean) dataset
+This is the histogram of scores of training(clean) dataset (x is gmm score)
 <img src="./images_md/post_3/output_1.png">

 and this is the histogram of scores of unfiltered dataset (/r/EarthPorn/).
 Scores are clipped at 0 and -3000 for better visibility.